Welcome to Chapel House

 The guest bedrooms offer super-king beds, crisp linens and lovely views – one over the adjoining ancient sheep meadow, the other over the pretty little walled garden where breakfast is often served if weather permits.

 The Chapel is almost equidistant between the cathedral cities of Salisbury and Winchester and just three miles from the very attractive town of Stockbridge, with its quirky shops, wonderful gastro-pubs and live trout swimming in the main street.

-For those wanting to fish, Peter owns a beat on the Test near Romsey and has access to several other private stretches on that gin-clear and historic chalk stream where dry-fly fishing was invented.
+Peter co-owns a beat on the River Test near Romsey and has access to several other private stretches on that gin-clear and historic chalk stream where dry-fly fishing was invented.

 For those wanting to walk in the glorious countryside, there are numerous trails across the nearby chalk downs or through ancient woodlands, full of wildlife and rare butterflies.

 And for sightseers, the amazing cathedrals at Salisbury and Winchester (the latter containing the tombs of Jane Austen and Isaac Walton), the wonders of Stonehenge and the beautiful National Trust gardens at Mottisfont are all within very easy reach.